SejeongPark8354/MforDrugDev/README.md

-# Material for Drug Development using AI
+# Materials for Drug Development using AI

 ## Drug dataset (Chem)
 - ZINC15